dart-lang/sdk/docs/gsoc/Dart-GSoC-2023-Project-Ideas.md

 We are using [Federated plugins](https://docs.flutter.dev/development/packages-and-plugins/developing-packages#federated-plugins)  therefore this is likely to involve:

 * refactoring `platform_interface` class for each package,
-* refactoring app-faceing and platform-specific-implementation packages,
+* refactoring app-facing and platform-specific-implementation packages,
 * potentially removing native code and replacing it with direct dart API calls,
 * rewriting the entire package unit and e-2-e tests,
 * replacing CI/CD existing workflow making it compatible with upcoming language feature, and